GardenGroupUO/Geoffrey-R-Weal-PhD-Thesis/README.md

 ### Chapter 6: Dynamical behaviour of Au nanoclusters

-* The Energy and CNA profiles of:

-	- Au<sub>55</sub>  -> FCC at 175 K, 220 K, 300 K; Dh at 300 K; GI at 300 K
-	- Au<sub>85</sub>  -> TWI at 300 -- 400 K and at 500 K
-	- Au<sub>101</sub> ->

-Some of the energy and CNA profile that have been given have been restricted just to show the energies and proportions of CNA signatures at the point during the simulations when a transition between motifs occurs.

 #### Simulation data regarding Au<sub>55</sub> global octahedral (GM FCC) cluster at 300 K

 The Energy and CNA profiles of Au<sub>55</sub> global octahedral (GM FCC) cluster at 300 K can be found at [Chapter_6_aKMC/aKMC_Simulations/Au55/FCC/300K/Full_Simulation](https://github.com/GardenGroupUO/Geoffrey-R-Weal-PhD-Thesis/tree/main/Chapter_6_aKMC/aKMC_Simulations/Au55/FCC/300K/Full_Simulation)